 NOTE: Some circumstances allows for the collection, use or disclosure without the knowledge and consent of the individual.
 For example, legal, medical, or security reasons may make it impossible to seek consent.
-When information is being collected for the detection and prevention of fraud or for law enforcement, seeking consent of the individual might defeat the purpose of of Personal Health Information dentiality/Privacy Page 3 of 6 rsonal Health collecting the information.
+When information is being collected for the detection and prevention of fraud or for law enforcement, seeking consent of the individual might defeat the purpose of collecting the information.
 Seeking consent may be impractical or inappropriate when the individual is a minor, seriously ill, or mentally incapacitated.